 Tip: The weekends get pretty packed so try and go early to get a decent parking spot.
 Alternatively, you can park at Moyo but then you have to buy something from the restaurant.

 Ethel and James Grey Park and Bird Sanctuary

 “Give me odorous at sunrise a garden of beautiful flowers where I can walk undisturbed…” The poet Walt Whitman said that.
 Though he’s never been to Ethel and James Grey Park and Bird Sanctuary, we’re pretty sure he would have enjoyed walking the path around this beautiful piece of flora and fauna.
-The soft green grass, the chirping of birds and the sun shining softly on your cheek make for a great picnic experience.
-With 36 hectares of land to put your blanky down on, we highly recommend the old Ethel and James Grey Park and Bird Sanctuary.
+The soft green grass, the chirping of birds and the sun shining softly on your cheek makes for a great picnic experience.
+With 36 hectares of land to put your blankie down on, we highly recommend the old Ethel and James Grey Park and Bird Sanctuary.

 Details: Edgewood Avenue & Melrose St, Melrose, Johannesburg, 2000

 Hands down the friendliest park in Jozi, Riversands Farm on the outskirts of Fourways (just past Dainfern) boasts tons of activities.
 Above and beyond soft grass and a relaxed atmosphere, this picnic hotspot is a great place to take the pups for a walk.
 There’s also a zipline, cafe, sports grounds and other cool stuff to get up to if the picnic basket runs empty.
 Riversands Farm is also known for hosting events such as the SA Gin Festival, so it’s worth keeping an eye on their events calendar.
 Oh, and before we forget, there’s a Sunday market happening, well, every Sunday.
 Count us in, please!

 Tip: Bring sunblock.
 There’s not that much shade.

 Details: Riversands Commercial Park, Rose Road, Knopjeslaagte, Midrand, 2189